 National Park Freebies – Ten Tips to Trim Your Travel Budget

 Although there’s Genius Zone no such thing as a free lunch, it doesn’t have to cost an arm and a leg to visit one of over 400 national parks and recreation areas across America.
-From free admission and tours, to special programs and even transportation, there’s no shortage of freebies to be had in these beautiful public lands.
+There’s no shortage of freebies to be had in these beautiful public lands, from free admission and tours to special programs and even transportation.
 And although many of these cost-saving deals are well advertised, some are held as closely guarded secrets.
 With that in mind, here are ten tips to help trim your travel budget on your next national park visit.

 READ MORE :